thiagolcmelo/thiagolcmelo.github.io/_posts/2020-08-19-solving-fashion-mnist-using-ensemble-learning.md

 plt.show()
 {% endhighlight %}

 And the result is displayed in the next image.
+Each title means `[expected label] - [predicted label]`

 ![Edge detection](/assets/img/posts/fashion-mnist/right_wrong.png){: .mx-auto.d-block :}